-To make it easier for you to follow along I’ve created a separate model for each step, you can download them if you are a subscriber to our newsletter (you can sign up here if you are not already a subscriber; if you are a subscriber you should have had an e-mail with a download link).
+To make it easier for you to follow along I’ve created a separate model for each step, you can download them if you are a member (you can sign up here).

 Because this is a long post containing lot’s of diagrams, graphs and tables, here is a small table of contents: